nikitaeverywhere/toaster-js/readme.md

 Features
 --------

-+ Simple CSS-animated customizable toast pop-ups for any design;
++ Fully CSS-customizable toast pop-ups for any design;
 + No dependencies and `< 1kb` code;
-+ Toasts have different types and apply any style you need;
++ Configurable toasts type and timeout;
-+ Toasts appear and disappear by specifying optional timeout.
++ Fully configurable toast content (HTML, custom elements, etc).

 Installation & Usage
 --------------------

-Toaster-JS is primarily ES6 module.
-Install it with NPM:
+Toaster-JS is primarily the uncompiled ES6 module.
+Install it with npm:

 ```bash
 npm install toaster-js